 Westover is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 5,786 people and two constituent neighborhoods, Westover is the 115th largest community in Maryland.
-Westover has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 5,705 people and two constituent neighborhoods, Westover is the 115th largest community in Maryland.
+Much of the housing stock in Westover was built prior to World War II, making it one of the older and more historic towns in the country.

-Westover is a blue-collar town, with 59.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Westover is a town of production and manufacturing workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Westover who work in farm management occupations (18.27%), personal care services (15.40%), and office and administrative support (6.38%).
+Westover is a decidedly white-collar town, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Westover is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Westover who work in management occupations (17.41%), teaching (13.46%), and office and administrative support (11.89%).

 Westover is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Westover in 2010 was $10,071, which is low income relative to Maryland and the nation.
-This equates to an annual income of $40,284 for a family of four.
-Westover also has one of the higher rates of people living in poverty in the nation, with 34.92% of its population below the federal poverty line.
+The per capita income in Westover in 2018 was $11,828, which is low income relative to Maryland and the nation.
+This equates to an annual income of $47,312 for a family of four.
+However, Westover contains both very wealthy and poor people as well.

 The most common language spoken in Westover is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.